 (1) General Information: The Pre-Veterinary Medicine program at the University of Alberta is intended to allow the student to meet the entry requirements of either the University of Calgary Faculty of Veterinary Medicine or the Western College of Veterinary Medicine, University of Saskatchewan while working towards a degree offered by the Faculty.
 Only Alberta residents are eligible to apply to the University of Calgary Faculty of Veterinary Medicine, while the Western College of Veterinary Medicine typically admits only students from western Canada with quotas for each province.
-Students with the highest academic standing during their preveterinary years will generally receive preference.
-Application may be made to veterinary programs once necessary requirements are met, after two or more years of study.
+Students with the highest academic standing during their preveterinary programs once necessary requirements are met, after two or more years of study.
 For detailed information on residence policy and admissions procedures, contact the Admissions Office of the veterinary schools.